gm-tc-collaborators/gschpoozi/README.md

 > A simple, wizard-based Klipper configuration generator.

+---

+## ⚠️ ALPHA SOFTWARE - READ BEFORE USE ⚠️

+**This software is in late alpha.
+Generated configurations have NOT been tested on all hardware combinations.**

+Before using generated configs on your printer:

+1. **REVIEW ALL GENERATED FILES** - Check pin assignments match your actual wiring
+2. **BACKUP YOUR EXISTING CONFIG** - Save your current printer.cfg first
+3. **TEST WITH MOTORS OFF** - Use `STEPPER_BUZZ` to verify directions before homing
+4. **START COLD** - Don't heat bed/nozzle until basic movement is verified
+5. **WATCH THE FIRST HOME** - Be ready to hit emergency stop

+**The authors are not responsible for any damage to your printer.
+Use at your own risk.**

+---

 **gschpoozi** makes setting up Klipper easy.
 Instead of copying and editing complex config files, run the wizard, answer questions about your printer, and get a clean, working configuration.

 Inspired by [Klippain](https://github.com/Frix-x/klippain), but built from the ground up with simplicity as the #1 priority.